Equality and diversity policy

 Our glossary lays out a few definitions of key terms that are used across our policies - take a look.

-• Characteristics – parts of someone’s identity.
-The Equality Act 2010 makes it illegal to discriminate against someone because of some characteristics.
+- Characteristics – parts of someone’s identity.
+The Equality Act 2010 makes it illegal to discriminate against someone because of certain characteristics.
 These are known as protected characteristics.

-• Diversity – making sure people with lots of different characteristics, backgrounds, identities and circumstances are represented.
+- Diversity – making sure people with different characteristics, backgrounds, identities and circumstances are represented.

-• Equity – treating someone fairly by considering what they personally need to have the same opportunities as others.
+- Equity – treating people fairly by considering what they personally need to have the same opportunities as others.
 Everyone has different circumstances.
-This means we sometimes need to treat people differently to give them the same opportunities.

-• Identity – how people see and think about themselves and others.
-People often use characteristics to describe identity, like gender race or sexual orientation.
+- Identity – how people see and think about themselves and others.
+People often use characteristics, like gender, race or sexual orientation, to describe their identity.

 Girlguiding’s commitment to equality, diversity, equity and inclusion

-We’re here to support all girls and young women, helping them to develop and fulfil their potential.
-A big part of that is making sure we include everyone.
+We’re here to support girls and young women, helping them to develop and fulfil their potential.
+A big part of that is making sure we prioritise inclusion in everything we do.
 We value and celebrate different experiences and characteristics.
-We want every girl to have the chance to do amazing things, whoever they are and wherever they’re from.

-Our commitment for equality, diversity, equity and inclusion is to be a place where everyone is welcome, free to be themselves, and has an equal sense of belonging.
+Our commitment for equality, diversity, equity and inclusion is to be a place where everyone in guiding is welcome, free to be themselves, and has an equal sense of belonging.

 Equity is really important to our approach.
 This means recognising that everyone is different – so giving people the same opportunities will sometimes mean treating them differently.
-We expect everybody in Girlguiding to be treated fairly, and to treat others fairly, and keep equity in mind.
 For example, by providing a training document in large print for a volunteer with a visual impairment, you’re treating the volunteer differently to give them equal and fair access to opportunities.

 Characteristics this policy protects

 Children in care.
-Young members mustn’t face discrimination because they are, or have been, in care of a local authority.
-Read our advice on how to include children in care.
+Children that are or were the responsibility of a local authority (such as a district or county council).
+Read our guidance on how to include children in care.

 Race.
-We know that it isn’t enough to not be racist – we have to be actively anti-racist.
-We all have a role to play in being actively anti-racist and living out our values of being inclusive and caring for others.
-By race we mean colour, nationality, and ethnic or national origins
+Including colour, nationality and ethnic or national origins.
+We know that it isn’t enough to not be racist – we all have a role to play in being actively anti-racist and living our values of being inclusive and caring for others.
+See our guidance on creating a welcoming environment for people of colour.

 Religion or belief (including the absence of religion or belief).
-Girlguiding is open to people of all faiths and philosophical beliefs and none.
-Any expression of religious or philosophical beliefs must be in line with Girlguiding’s code of conduct, policies and values.
-You can find more information on religion on our religious differences and guiding webpage.
+Includes any religion and any philosophical belief, as well as a lack of religion or belief.
+Any expression of religious or philosophical beliefs must follow our code of conduct, values, and policies.
+You can find out more in our faith and belief guidance.

 Expectations